tl-its-umich-edu/canvas-app-explorer/README.md

 ### Development mode

-Development mode for this application starts up 2 servers in the same container, one running on port 5000 (Python/Django backend) and one running on port 3000 (Node/React frontend).
+Development mode for this application starts up 2 processes in the same container, one running on port 5000 (Python/Django backend) and one that writes to the disk and recompiles the frontend.
 This allows for changes to be picked up and re-built from the mounted local volumes.

 With Docker installed run
 `docker-compose down; docker-compose build && docker-compose up`

 Then the app in development should be accessible on http://localhost:5000/

-Now you can make changes to `frontend/js/app.jsx` and the changes **should** show up in the browser automagically.
+Now you can make changes to files in `frontend` and the changes **should** show up in the browser automagically.

 To create a local admin user you should run this.